-Operations Management СММО 3772
+Operations Management CMMO 3772

-NQF level: 7 Credit: 16 Module assessment:
+NQF level: 7 Credit: 16 Module assessment: CA 50% Examination 50% - 1 x 3 hour paper

 This module is designed to expose the student with the functional area of Operations Management.
 The course covers the foundations to Operations Management in both manufacturing and service industries.
 The course deals with both strategic and operational issues pertaining to operations management and highlights the competitive advantage that the operations function can provide to an organisation.
 The topics to be covered are human resources and job design, supply chain management, project management, inventory management, aggregate planning and scheduling, enterprise resource planning and maintenance and reliability.